-This printer option has a variety of methods and utilities to assist with printer connection to a network (WAN or LAN) and to configure Wired and Wireless (WiFi) printers.
+This printer option has a variety of methods and utilities to assist with printer connection and configuration of networked Zebra printers on a LAN (local area network) or WAN (wide area network).
 The Zebra Setup Utility configuration wizards support creating a connection to the printer on a shared network with Windows based systems by using the printer's IP address.
 The printer includes internal Web pages to provide easy access to printer and network configuration.
 The web pages are accessible via the printers IP address using any web browser.
 The free version of ZebraNetTM Bridge software allows you to centrally deploy, manage, and monitor your Zebra® printers with automatic Zebra® printer discovery up to 3 printers from a single PC screen anywhere on your global network.
 ZebraNetTM Bridge Enterprise is available for purchase to manage larger numbers of Zebra® printers.